Caesar cipher: History and usage

 The Caesar cipher is named after Julius Caesar, who, according to Suetonius, used it with a shift of three (A becoming D when encrypting, and D becoming A when decrypting) to protect messages of military significance.
 While Caesar's was the first recorded use of this scheme, other substitution ciphers are known to have been used earlier.

 His nephew, Augustus, also used the cipher, but with a right shift of one, and it did not wrap around to the beginning of the alphabet:

 Evidence exists that Julius Caesar also used more complicated systems, and one writer, Aulus Gellius, refers to a (now lost) treatise on his ciphers:

 It is unknown how effective the Caesar cipher was at the time; there is no record at that time of any techniques for the solution of simple substitution ciphers.
 The earliest surviving records date to the 9th-century works of Al-Kindi in the Arab world with the discovery of frequency analysis.

-A Caesar cipher with a shift of one is used on the back of the mezuzah to encrypt the names of God.
-This may be a holdover from an earlier time when Jewish people were not allowed to have mezuzot.
-The letters of the cryptogram themselves comprise a religiously significant "divine name" which Orthodox belief holds keeps the forces of evil in check.
+A piece of text encrypted in a Hebrew version of the Caesar cipher not to be confused with Atbash, is sometimes found on the back of Jewish mezuzah scrolls.
+When each letter is replaced with the letter before it in the Hebrew alphabet the text translates as "YHWH, our God, YHWH", a quotation from the main part of the scroll.

 In the 19th century, the personal advertisements section in newspapers would sometimes be used to exchange messages encrypted using simple cipher schemes.
-Kahn (1967) describes instances of lovers engaging in secret communications enciphered using the Caesar cipher in The Times.
+David Kahn (1967) describes instances of lovers engaging in secret communications enciphered using the Caesar cipher in The Times.
 Even as late as 1915, the Caesar cipher was in use: the Russian army employed it as a replacement for more complicated ciphers which had proved to be too difficult for their troops to master; German and Austrian cryptanalysts had little difficulty in decrypting their messages.